 For his dedication to helping young children and their families, in 2018, Bob was name the Oklahoma Partnership for School Readiness Champion for Children.
 And in 1997 he was recognized as the Children’s Advocate of the Year by the Oklahoma Institute for Child Advocacy.

 Volunteerism is an important aspect of Bob’s life and as such, he has been on several boards including the Lawton United Way Board of Directors, Tulsa Area United Way Board of Directors and Success By 6 Leadership Committee.
 He was also chair of Tulsa United Way’s agencies, the American Red Cross and Urban League.

 Janet is a retired teacher and longtime champion of the link between high quality early childhood experiences and success in education.
-Over the years, she taught special education, pre-K, Kindergarten and First Grade and served as an instructional coach in Tulsa Public Schools as well as been an adjunct professor at Oklahoma State University.
+Over the years, she taught special education, pre-K, Kindergarten and First Grade and served as an instructional coach in Tulsa Public Schools as well as an adjunct professor at Oklahoma State University.

-Notably, Janet received the Oklahoma Medal for Excellence Award in Elementary Teaching in 2006 awarded by the Oklahoma Foundation for Excellence.
+Notably, Janet received the Oklahoma Medal for Excellence Award in Elementary Teaching in 2006 by the Oklahoma Foundation for Excellence.